Join the Crittenton Team!

 Certificates, Licenses, Registration

-- A valid driver’s license and a driving record sufficient to qualify for agency automobile coverage.
+- A valid driver’s license and a driving record sufficient to qualify for agency automobile coverage, which includes a minimum of two years of driving experience with a permanent driver’s license.

 Youth Counselor Positions